 2 Sensed type Sensed type of Ethernet interface.
 Valid values are: 1 (10BASE-T), 2 (100BASE-T), 3 (Gigabit Ethernet) and 4 (10G Ethernet).
 (Note)

 35 N/A

 6 Op state Operational state

 711 N/A

 12 ARC ARC timer expiration

 1315 N/A

 16 Reserved

-Note: These values violate the rules of the AVC message, which require the changed value of the sensed type (in this case) attribute to be reported.
-Because of existing implementations, pre-existing documentation is retained; however, implementers should regard this attribute and its AVC with caution.
+sensed ty pe (in this case) attribute to locumentation is retained; h of the AVC message, which require the changed value of the be reported.
+Because of existing implementations, pre- owever, implementers should regard this attribute and its AVC